jaggzh/font-weights/README.md

 ## Improvements

+1. Options: Could add options so you don't need to change the coding to specify stuff.
+(Like right now it searches for TTFs only, and every other potential option.)
 1. I used "convert" to generate the text image, then later switched to coding this in perl, but still call "convert".
 It could probably be made faster doing the text in perl.